-While not absolutely authentic (the real deal uses long beans), it was darn close.
-The fish sauce provides all the sauce you need, and the crispy bacon bits give you a bit of chewiness to contrast the soft texture of the cooked squash and beans.
+While not absolutely authentic (the real deal uses long beans, and doesn’t include bacon—I’m sure you’ll forgive the presumptuous addition), it was darn close.
+The fish sauce provides all the salt you need, and the crispy bacon bits give you a bit of chewiness to contrast the soft texture of the cooked squash and beans.
 It’s hearty enough to serve as a main course, and it’s divine as a side dish paired with fried fish or pork chops.

 Squash and Green Beans in Coconut Milk (Kalabasa at Sitaw sa Gata)

 If you can’t find long beans, you can substitute green beans.
 Keep in mind that green beans cook faster than long beans, so add them in after the squash has cooked for about 8 minutes.

 In a large skillet or Dutch oven over medium heat, fry bacon until crisp, about 5 minutes.
 Remove bacon and all but 2 tablespoons bacon grease.